esl/MongooseIM/doc/open-extensions/muc_light.md

 ##8.1 XEP-0045 mappings

 Some client-side developers might choose to use existing XEP-0045 Multi-User Chat implementations to interface with the new MUC Light.
-There may be various reasons to do so: using familiar protocol, avoiding additional implementation, quick prototyping etc. This section provides suggestions of mappings between XEP-0045 stanzas and the new ones described in this document.
+There may be various reasons to do so: using familiar protocol, avoiding additional implementation, quick prototyping etc.
+This section provides suggestions of mappings between XEP-0045 stanzas and the new ones described in this document.

 Operations not described here SHOULD remain unmodified.

 ### 8.1.1 Discovering the Features Supported by a MUC Service

-A Disco result MAY either include new <feature /> element with an "http://jabber.org/protocol/muc" namespace next to MUC Light one, or completely replace it, which is RECOMMENDED behaviour.
+A Disco result MAY either include new <feature/> element with an "http://jabber.org/protocol/muc" namespace next to MUC Light one, or completely replace it, which is RECOMMENDED behaviour.

 **Returning MUC namespace in Disco**